edobry/chitin/README.md

 - `tools`: allows you to declare and configure tools that modules can depend on
   - see [Tool Configuration](#tool-configuration) for details
 - `toolDeps`: which tools this module depends on, and should not be loaded without
-- `installToolDeps`: whether any missing tool dependencies should be automatically installed

 #### Tool Configuration